hibaa-a/ETL/README.md

   As a part of this project, we were able to successfully extract, transform and load the data onto the relational database, Postgresql for further analysis by the Data Analytics team.

 # Future work suggestions -
-  The dataset tables 'accident' and 'vehicles' could be joined (FULL JOIN) at the primary key id (accident index) and the following queries could be performed -
+  The database tables 'accident' and 'vehicle' could be joined (FULL JOIN) at the primary key id (accident index) and the following queries could be performed -

     (a) Is there any correlation between 'driver_age' and 'accident severity'